uzillion/pg-accessor/README.md

 ```

 ## Contributing
-Contributions are pleasantly welcomed, but following few guideline can go a long way in a hassle free in integration of your code.

-* Forking the main repository is always the best way to contribute and keep track of changes.
-* Document your code, and try to follow the code style of the the base project.
-* Add adequate descriptions with your pull requests.
-The following are few questions you could answer while writing the description:
-  + What were you trying to do, and were you successful in doing so?
-  + Are there any known issues that you want to mention before we integrate?
-* Your pull request must pass the placed build tests, unless a reasonable explanation is provided.
-* Always double check that your changes do not break the main project.

-In case your pull-requests are not accepted, I will make sure to add a reason.

-Issues and feature requests should be posted to [Issues][] tab.
-If you have any other questions, you can contact me via email or Telegram.
+If you are a developer trying to contribute to this project, please follow these steps:
+1. Fork and Clone the repository.
+2. Run `npm install`.
+3. Export the DATABASE_URL environment variable.
+4. Run `npm start <command>` or `./index.js <command>` to see if it runs without errors.
+    + If you wish to be able to execute `./index.js <command>` directly instead of `npm start <command>`, export `NODE_ENV=development` to the environment.
+5. Tests can be performed by running `npm test`

+Please refer [Contribution Guidelines][] for more information.

-**Note** : For development purposes "DATABASE_URL" needs to be present as an environment variable to be able to connect to the database.
+**Note** : "DATABASE_URL" needs to be present as an environment variable to be able to connect to the database.
 It is recommended that you do this using the [dotenv][] package that is included as a dev-dependency.
-Using _dotenv_ you can easily load DATABASE_URL and other environment variables from a ".env" file in the root directory.
+Using _dotenv_ you can easily load DATABASE_URL and other environment variables from a ".env" file without having to export them everytime.

 ## Contact
 **Email** : uzair_inamdar@hotmail.com<br>